R-nvim/R.nvim/README.md

 underscore (which was familiar to Emacs-ESS users) to `Alt+-` which is more convenient (but does not work on Vim).
 See the option `assign_map`.

-We replaced the options `R_source` and `after_R_start` with `hook` and we can insert other hooks for Lua functions at other parts of the code under user request.
+We replaced the options `R_source` and `after_R_start` with some more specific `hook`s and we can insert other hooks for Lua functions at other parts of the code under user request.

 We removed the `"echo"` parameters from the functions that send code to R Console.
 Users can still set the value of `source_args` to define the